Deuterium: Naming of the isotope and Nobel Prize

-The amount inferred for normal abundance of this heavy isotope of hydrogen was so small (only about 1 atom in 6400 hydrogen atoms in ocean water (156 deuteriums per million hydrogens)) that it had not noticeably affected previous measurements of (average) hydrogen atomic mass.
-This explained why it hadn't been experimentally suspected before.
+The amount inferred for normal abundance of deuterium was so small (only about 1 atom in 6400 hydrogen atoms in seawater [156 parts per million]) that it had not noticeably affected previous measurements of (average) hydrogen atomic mass.
+This explained why it hadn't been suspected before.
 Urey was able to concentrate water to show partial enrichment of deuterium.
-Lewis had prepared the first samples of pure heavy water in 1933.
-The discovery of deuterium, coming before the discovery of the neutron in 1932, was an experimental shock to theory, but when the neutron was reported, making deuterium's existence more explainable, deuterium won Urey the Nobel Prize in Chemistry in 1934.
-Lewis was embittered by being passed over for this recognition given to his former student.
+Lewis, Urey's graduate advisor at Berkeley, had prepared and characterized the first samples of pure heavy water in 1933.
+The discovery of deuterium, coming before the discovery of the neutron in 1932, was an experimental shock to theory; but when the neutron was reported, making deuterium's existence more explicable, Urey was awarded the Nobel Prize in Chemistry only three years after the isotope's isolation.
+Lewis was deeply disappointed by the Nobel Committee's decision in 1934 and several high-ranking administrators at Berkeley believed this disappointment played a central role in his suicide a decade later.

 "Heavy water" experiments in World War II

 Shortly before the war, Hans von Halban and Lew Kowarski moved their research on neutron moderation from France to Britain, smuggling the entire global supply of heavy water (which had been made in Norway) across in twenty-six steel drums.

 During World War II, Nazi Germany was known to be conducting experiments using heavy water as moderator for a nuclear reactor design.
 Such experiments were a source of concern because they might allow them to produce plutonium for an atomic bomb.
 Ultimately it led to the Allied operation called the "Norwegian heavy water sabotage", the purpose of which was to destroy the Vemork deuterium production/enrichment facility in Norway.
 At the time this was considered important to the potential progress of the war.

 After World War II ended, the Allies discovered that Germany was not putting as much serious effort into the program as had been previously thought.
 The Germans had completed only a small, partly built experimental reactor (which had been hidden away) and had been unable to sustain a chain reaction.
 By the end of the war, the Germans did not even have a fifth of the amount of heavy water needed to run the reactor, partially due to the Norwegian heavy water sabotage operation.
 However, even if the Germans had succeeded in getting a reactor operational (as the U.S. did with Chicago Pile-1 in late 1942), they would still have been at least several years away from the development of an atomic bomb.
 The engineering process, even with maximal effort and funding, required about two and a half years (from first critical reactor to bomb) in both the U.S. and U.S.S.R., for example.